myDevicesIoT/cayenne-docs/docs/LORA.md

     + **Device Address:** Skip – When selecting OTAA activation, the device address will automatically be generated based on the DevEUI.
     + **Device Profile:** Actility uses this profile to correctly decode the payload, based on the device type, and display it on their dashboard.
 Be sure to select the correct profile for your device and which network it will be using.

-        *TIP: You can refer to the [Supported devices section](#lora-actility-supported-devices) where we have more details on which Device Profile to select for devices.*
+        *TIP: You can refer to the [Actility Device Profiles section](#lora-actility-actility-device-profiles) where we have more details on which Device Profile to select for devices.*
 + Application layer
     + **Application EUI:** Enter the AppEUI.
 The AppEUI is a global application ID that uniquely identifies the application provider (i.e., owner) of the device.